JesseCoretta/go-aci/README.md

 ## Overview

-Package aci implements the complete ACIv3 syntax in a vendor-agnostic manner with rich features.
+Package aci implements the complete ACIv3 syntax as an SDK in a vendor-agnostic manner with rich features and a flexible design.

 ## License